 Persona offers a questionnaire to work out the supplements you should be taking.
 The algorithm utilized for this combines years of knowledge from doctors and nutritionists, trillions of potential supplement combinations, and millions of pages of scientific research.

 Since all bodies are different, it’s worth taking questionnaires on a few different vitamin subscription sites to find the one that suits you best.
 As well as a medical advisory board that works behind the scenes, there is also a team of nutritionists on hand to answer your questions via email, phone, or webchat.

-The vitamins and supplements are non-GMO, and the online quiz asks a lot of questions about your dietary requirements and medical conditions.
+The online quiz asks a lot of questions about your dietary requirements and medical conditions.
 That way you'll always be sure that Persona-recommended products are right for you.

 With each order, Persona partners with Vitamin Angels to provide two malnourished children a year’s supply of vitamin A. So, you'll be doing something good for your health and for others.

 For anyone that finds swallowing pills a pain, VitaFive offers tasty vitamin gummies.